Info for Parents and Teachers

 - In 2017 the total fee for Global Game Changers Bachelors is $39,000*, or with a Commonwealth supported place $31,000

-Global Game Changers degrees are awarded by the University of Canberra (ranked in top 2% of universities worldwide), in partnership Ducere Global Business School.
+The degrees are delivered by Ducere Global Business School in Partnership with the University of Canberra (ranked in top 2% of universities worldwide*).
 So you get the best of academic rigour and access to HECS-Help along with the innovation, industry faculty and disruption of a renowned business school.

 Global Game Changers are students of the University of Canberra (with a student card, email address etc) but without the need to be on-campus.
 The degree when completed, will be awarded by this leading institution, recognised globally.